xcube-dev/xcube/docs/source/dataaccess.md

 Data store parameters:

 * `root: str` - Zenodo record ID.
-The record ID can be found in the url.
 Required.
 * `cache_store_id: str` - Store ID of cache data store.
 Defaults to `file`.
-* `cache_store_params: dict` - Store parameters of a filesystem-based data store implemented in xcube.
+* `cache_store_params: dict` - Store parameters of a filesystem-based data store.
    Defaults to: `{"root":"zenodo_cache","max_depth":10}`.

-Before opening a specific dataset in .zip format preload the data before opening.
+Before opening a specific dataset in .zip format, it's recommended to preload the data first.
+Preloading lets you create data requests ahead of time, which may sit in a queue before being processed.
+Once processed, the data is downloaded as zip files, unzipped, extracted to a cache, and prepared for use.
+After this, it can be accessed through the cache data store.

 The preload parameters are:
 * `blocking: bool` - Switch to make the preloading process blocking or non-blocking.
   If True, the preloading process blocks the script.
 Defaults to `True`.